 Historical note: No Prometheus Awards were presented in 1980 or 1981, after the first Prometheus award presented in 1979.
 The Libertarian Futurist Society was founded in 1981-1982 to take over and sustain the awards, which resumed in 1982.

-* See related recent LFS interview with L. Neil Smith on his work, the Prometheus Award, and his influences.
+* See related LFS interview with L. Neil Smith on his work, the Prometheus Award, and his influences.

-* Other Prometheus winners: For a full list of winners – for the annual Best Novel and Best Classic Fiction (Hall of Fame) categories and occasional Special Awards – visit the Prometheus Awards page on the LFS website.
+* Prometheus winners: For the full list of Prometheus winners, finalists and nominees – including the annual Best Novel and Best Classic Fiction (Hall of Fame) categories and occasional Special Awards – visit the enhanced Prometheus Awards page on the LFS website, which now includes convenient links to all published essay-reviews in our Appreciation series explaining why each of more than 100 past winners since 1979 fits the awards’ distinctive dual focus on both quality and liberty.

 * Join us!
-To help sustain the Prometheus Awards, join the Libertarian Futurist Society (LFS), a non-profit volunteer association of libertarian sf/fantasy fans and freedom-lovers.
+To help sustain the Prometheus Awards and support a cultural and literary strategy to appreciate and honor freedom-loving fiction, jointhe Libertarian Futurist Society, a non-profit all-volunteer association of freedom-loving sf/fantasy fans.